siderolabs/talos/CONTRIBUTING.md

 ## Conformance

-To very conformance status, run `make conformance`.
+To verify conformance status, run `make conformance`.
 This runs a series of tests on the working tree and is required to pass before a contribution is accepted.